BULLISHXRP/bullishtoken/README.md

 # bullishtoken
-Metadata for Bullish token on xrpl
+Metadata for Bullish token on xrpl.